himmAllRight/himmAllRight-source/content/post/rx580-upgrade.md

 ## Conclusion

-I'm loving it so far.
-It's handling all the games I play just fine and seems to even doing it cooler for most of them.
+So far, I'm loving it.
+It does everything that I need it to and honestly doesn't give me any problems.
+Once again, I was able to plug in the card, boot up the computer, open Steam, and start playing my games.
+On Linux.
+I am very happy with the purchase, and it has once again reminded me why I truly do love having a desktop/workstation under my desk, even if it is used as a server *most* of the time.